 Southeast Asia Bioethics Network Grants

 The Southeast Asia (SEA) Bioethics Network, supported by the Wellcome Trust Research Development Award [grant no. 222870/Z/21/Z], is dedicated to being the leading resource for bioethics in SEA.
 Our mission is to raise SEA perspectives and provide a platform for unheard and underrepresented voices in bioethics.
-Focused on ethical issues in healthcare for marginalised mobile populations and emerging health technologies, the Network seeks to understand regional bioethical issues and engage with relevant communities to co-produce meaningful and context-specific solutions.

 Our funding opportunities include: